-Raw Toonage, CBS
+Raw Toonage, on CBS

 Disney Wiki; IMDb; Retro Junk; TV.com; TV Tropes; Wikipedia

 One segment featured a crazy bobcat named Bonkers.
 I don't remember much about this segment, though Bonkers had a nervous sidekick, a dog named Jitters.
-Also there was a girl named Fawn Deer, who was like Bonkers' love interest or whatever.
+Also there was a girl named Fawn Deer, who was like Bonkers's love interest or whatever.
 (I thought she was pretty hot, as anthropomorphised deer go.)
 Anyway, Bonkers later got his own series (Wikipedia), in which he'd been fired as a cartoon actor and became a cop.
 I didn't like that show as much as the Raw Toonage segment.

 There was Marsupilami, this critter with a really long tail, who had a gorilla friend named Maurice.
 (Apparently Marsupilami was a comic book in the 1950s, though I never heard of him before this cartoon.)
 He basically had wacky adventures in the jungle, which often involved outwitting a human poacher named Norman.
 I remember thinking Marsupilami was from Australia, though looking at Wikipedia, it seems he was from South America.
 Anyway, Marsupilami later got his own show too (Wikipedia), which was pretty much the same as the Raw Toonage segment.
 (This was probably my favorite part of the show).